MathePhysics/FINDER/README.md

 Trajan Murphy*, Akshunna S. Dogra*, Hanfeng Gu, Caleb Meredith, Mark Kon, Julio En- rique Castrillion-Candas*, for the Alzheimer’s Disease Neuroimaging Initiative, FINDER:
 Feature Inference on Noisy Datasets using Eigenspace Residuals, 2025.

+(*Equal Contributions, correspondence should be directed to: adogra@nyu.edu).

 Below is the step by step instruction to reproduce the results as shown.